CatenaTools/documentation/Writerside/topics/Unity-SDK.md

 On the MenuController gameobject, you will see the Menu Manager component, which has a few changes made for logging in/out.

-For logging in, clicking on the login button calls this coroutine:
+For logging in, clicking on the login button calls this coroutine in `MenuManager`:
 ```csharp
 // Parse the color from the player's json value
 private IEnumerator Login()